How to: Target a Version of the .NET Framework

 Typically, only one version of the .NET Framework is installed together with Visual Studio.
 If you want to target another version, you must first make sure that it is installed.
 For more information, see Visual Studio Multi-Targeting Overview.

-The following steps show how to change the targeted framework in an existing Visual Basic, Visual C#, or Visual F# project.
+The following steps show how to change the targeted .NET Framework version in an existing Visual Basic, Visual C#, or Visual F# project.

 To change the targeted .NET Framework version in an existing project

-In the Target Framework dropdown list, choose the .NET Framework version that you want.
-Then click the OK button.
+In the Target Framework drop-down list, select the .NET Framework version that you want.
+In the verification dialog box that appears, choose the Yes button.

 The project unloads and then reloads.
-It now targets the framework version that you just selected.
+It now targets the .NET Framework version that you just selected.

-If you change the .NET Framework version but your code contains references to a different version, you may receive error messages.
+If you change the .NET Framework version but your code contains references to a different version, you may receive error messages at compile time or at run time.
 To resolve these errors, you must modify the references.
 For more information, see Troubleshooting .NET Framework Targeting Errors.